Skip to main content

 Notes

-• This release addresses security vulnerabilities to provide enhanced security.
+• Enhanced Security: This release addresses security vulnerabilities to enhance overall security.

-• For air-gapped installs, the OCP Dynamic Plugin is in tech preview.
+• Tech Preview: The OCP Dynamic Plugin for air-gapped installs is currently in tech preview.

-Portworx Operator offers complete support for generic HTTP/HTTPS proxies, but currently there is a limited support for HTTPS proxies using SSL inspection (for example, the Next-Generation Firewall that are re-encrypting the SSL traffic).
-Therefore to support HTTPS proxy with SSL:
+• The Portworx Operator fully supports generic HTTP/HTTPS proxies.
+However, there is limited support for HTTPS proxies using SSL inspection, such as Next-Generation Firewalls that re-encrypt SSL traffic.
+To accommodate HTTPS proxy with SSL:

-• Portworx by PureStorage recommends to configure Portworx storage cluster, the Operator, and License Server similar to air-gapped environments
+• Portworx by PureStorage recommends configuring the Portworx StorageCluster, Portworx Operator, and License Server similarly to air-gapped environments.

-• For Portworx storage cluster, you have the option to configure proxy's self-signed Certification Authority (CA) certificate
+• For the Portworx StorageCluster, you can configure the proxy's self-signed Certification Authority (CA) certificate.

 note